QMCPACK/qmcpack/docs/developing.rst

 QMCPACK doesn't directly use the product form but mostly use the log of the wavefunction which fits the formulation of QMC algorithms very well.
 It also offers a numerical advantage on computers.
-The log value grows linearly instead of exponentioally with respect to the electron counts in a Slater-Jastrow wave function.
+The log value grows linearly instead of exponentioally, beyond the range of double precision, with respect to the electron counts in a Slater-Jastrow wave function.

 The code contains an example of a wavefunction component for a Helium atom using a simple form and is